 Moto Z3 vs Moto Z3 Play: Price and availability

-At the time of writing both Z3 phones are only available in the US, with UK release dates to be confirmed.
+At the time of writing both Z3 phones are only available in the US from 16 August, with UK release dates to be confirmed.

 The Moto Z3 is only available at Verizon and has been subsidised by the carrier, hence the excellent price point of $480.
 It goes on sale on 16 August and you can register interest here.

 For all intents and purposes, it is a Verizon version of the Z3 Play with a few specs tweaks.

 So weirdly, the slightly lower spec Moto Z3 Play is more at $499.

 Moto Z3 vs Moto Z3 Play: Design and build

 How good are you at spot the difference?
 Even the keenest eyed might be hard pressed to tell the Z3 apart from the Z3 Play.

 The dimensions of each device are exactly the same: 156.5 x 76.5 x 6.8 mm.
 The front and back of each phone are made with Gorilla Glass 3 with an aluminium bumper running around the edge of both devices.

 Both phones have a 6in AMOLED display, dual rear cameras, Moto Mod compatibility, no headphone jack and a side mounted fingerprint sensor.
 Oddly this doesn’t double up as a power button, which is now on the left-hand side of both phones.